filakhtov/gentoo-use-docs/sys-apps/portage.md

 Generate and install HTML documentation from DocBook by calling a `make docbook` command followed by a `make install_docbook`.
 Resulting documentation will be installed into a `/usr/share/doc/portage-<VERSION>/html` directory.

 It is safe to disable this flag unless a documentation is necessary.

-### epydoc
-Generate a Python API documentation using an Epydoc tool by running a `make epydoc` command and install resulting HTML into a `/usr/share/doc/portage-<VERSION>/html` directory.

-This flag can be safely disabled unless there is a need for Python API documentation.

 ### gentoo-dev
 Disable the `--dynamic-deps` emerge runtime option that is enabled by default.
 Enable the following additional Portage FEATURES by default: an `ipc-sandbox`, a `network-sandbox` and a `strict-keepdir`.